nikitavoloboev/data/macOS/apps/day-one.md

 Contains very short entries.
 If I am feeling sad or happy about something, I write a small entry and say what I feel and put it there.
 It helps me be more conscious and honest with myself, my thoughts and feelings.

 ### Progress
 In similar vein to `Evaluation`.
-I try to track and be more conscious about my physical progress in me trying to become a stronger version of me physically.
+I try to track and be more conscious about my physical progress of me trying to become a stronger version of me physically.
 I post my progress pictures and my own commentary and thoughts there.

 ### Family
 I also have a dedicated journal where I put all the memories I have shared with my family.